-Dr. Christopher received his PhD in Atmospheric Sciences from Colorado State University in 1995.
+Dr. Christopher received his PhD in Atmospheric Sciences from Colorado State University.
 He also holds a Master's degree in Meteorology from South Dakota School of Mines and Technology (SDSMT) and a Masters degree in Industrial/Organizational Psychology from the University of Alabama in Huntsville.

 After completing his PhD, Dr. Christopher joined the faculty at SDSMT in the Department of Meteorology.
 In 1997, he joined the Department of Atmospheric Sciences at UAHuntsville as an Assistant Professor.
-He was promoted to Associate Professor at UAHuntsville in 2001 and was awarded tenure in 2002.
-He became a Full Professor in 2007.
+He was promoted to Associate Professor at UAHuntsville in 2001 and Full Professor in 2007.

 From August 2007-May 2014, he served as Associate Director of the Earth System Science Center.
 He served as Chairman of the Department of Atmospheric Science from 2010-2014.
 He succesfully designed a Master's level graduate program in Earth System Science that educates and trains graduate students in new paradigms involving research to decision making.
 In 2014 he was apponted as Dean of the College of Science at the University of Alabama in Huntsville.